erencanertem/color-flipper/README.md

-## color-flipper app with Bootstrap5 and Vanilla Javascript.
+## color-flipper app with bootstrap5 and vanilla javascript.